jb753/compflow/README.md

 NumPy--Fortran interface, the code is vectorised and lightning-fast, yielding a speed-up of up to two orders of magnitude.

-Full documentation is available online at [](https://compflow.readthedocs.io/)
+Full documentation is available online at [Read the Docs](https://compflow.readthedocs.io/)

 ![Compressible flow quantities](sample/sample.svg)